zyedidia/micro/runtime/help/colors.md

 Micro comes with a number of colorschemes by default.
 Here is the list:

+### 16 color

+These may vary widely based on the 16 colors selected for your terminal.

-* simple: this is the simplest colorscheme.
+* `simple`: this is the simplest colorscheme.
 It uses 16 colors which are set by your terminal

-* mc: A 16-color theme based on the look and feel of GNU Midnight Commander.
-  This will look great used in conjunction with Midnight Commander.

-* nano: A 16-color theme loosely based on GNU nano's syntax highlighting.

-* monokai: this is the monokai colorscheme; you may recognize it as Sublime Text's default colorscheme.
-It requires true color to look perfect, but the 256 color approximation looks very good as well.
-It's also the default colorscheme.

-* zenburn: The 'zenburn' colorscheme and works well with 256 color terminals

-* solarized: this is the solarized colorscheme.
+* `solarized`: this is the solarized colorscheme.
 You should have the solarized color palette in your terminal to use it.

-* solarized-tc: this is the solarized colorscheme for true color; just make sure your terminal supports true color before using it and that the MICRO_TRUECOLOR environment variable is set to 1 before starting micro.

-* atom-dark-tc: this colorscheme is based off of Atom's "dark" colorscheme.
-It requires true color to look good.

-* cmc-16: A very nice 16-color theme.
+* `cmc-16`: A very nice 16-color theme.
 Written by contributor CaptainMcClellan (Collin Warren.)
 Licensed under the same license as the rest of the themes.

-* cmc-paper: Basically cmc-16, but on a white background.
+* `cmc-paper`: Basically cmc-16, but on a white background.
 (Actually light grey on most ANSI (16-color) terminals)
+* `geany`: Colorscheme based on geany's default highlighting.

+### 256 color

+These should work and look nice in most terminals.
+I recommend these themes the most.

+* `monokai`: this is the monokai colorscheme; you may recognize it as Sublime Text's default colorscheme.
+It requires true color to look perfect, but the 256 color approximation looks very good as well.
+It's also the default colorscheme.
+* `zenburn`
+* `darcula`
+* `twilight`
+* `bubblegum`: a light colorscheme

+### True color

+These require terminals that support true color and require `MICRO_TRUECOLOR=1` (this is an environment variable).

+* `solarized-tc`: this is the solarized colorscheme for true color.
+* `atom-dark-tc`: this colorscheme is based off of Atom's "dark" colorscheme.
-* cmc-tc: A true colour variant of the cmc theme.
+* `cmc-tc`: A true colour variant of the cmc theme.
 It requires true color to look its best.
 Use cmc-16 if your terminal doesn't support true color.

-* codeblocks: A colorscheme based on the Code::Blocks IDE's default syntax highlighting.

-* codeblocks-paper: Same as codeblocks, but on a white background.
-(Actually light grey)

-* github-tc: A colorscheme based on Github's syntax highlighting.
-Requires true color to look its best.

-* paper-tc: A nice minimalist theme with a light background, good for editing documents on.
-Requires true color to look its best.
-Not to be confused with `-paper` suffixed themes.

-* geany: Colorscheme based on geany's default highlighting.

-* geany-alt-tc: Based on an alternate theme bundled with geany.

-* flamepoint-tc: A fire inspired, high intensity true color theme written by CaptainMcClellan.
-As with all the other `-tc` suffixed themes, it looks its best on a
+* `gruvbox-tc`: The true color version of the gruvbox colorscheme
+* `github-tc`: The true color version of the Github colorscheme

 To enable one of these colorschemes just press CtrlE in micro and type `set colorscheme solarized`. (or whichever one you choose).
 You can also use